taraamin/interactive_frontend_work_req_1/README.md

-My introduction app #2:
+# Random Fun Fact Viewer

+This project builds on **Work Requirement 1** from the `main` branch.
+The `interactive_frontend_work_req_2` branch contains the Random Fun Fact Viewer app:

 This is my React + Typescript application project built with Vite.
-The application displays information about me like my name, random funfacts (that i reveal in dark mode) loaded from a local JSON file that displays every two seconds,and a bit more. i added some animation to make the app a bit more fun and not so static.
+The application displays information about me like my name, random funfacts (that i reveal in dark mode) loaded from a local JSON file that displays every two seconds,and a bit more.
+I added some animation to make the app a bit more fun and not so static.

 What you need to run the application: